-Many price savy private jet customers use both fractional ownership and charter. ie instead of buying 50hrs with NetJets they will buy 25hrs and compare the costs of chartering a jet against fractional rates for each flight they take.
+Many price savvy private jet customers use both fractional ownership and charter, so instead of buying 50hrs with NetJets they will buy 25hrs and compare the costs of chartering a jet against fractional rates for each flight they take.

 Compare your fractional hourly rate to charter prices

 For a small number of private jet customers, fractional ownership can be more cost-effective – such as those who fly a lot of one way journeys or fly between airports on the extreme edges of continents (eg a flight from Iceland to Northern Sweden).
 More on comparing fractional ownership and charter.